iscreamvann/js-dom-forms-practice/README.md

    - Add functionality to dynamically add and remove form elements (e.g., additional email fields) using JavaScript.
 This could involve adding buttons to "Add Email" or "Remove Email" dynamically.

 3. **Error Handling:**
    - Implement error handling to display meaningful error messages to users when form submission fails due to validation errors.
-These messages could be displayed dynamically on the page rather than using browser alerts.
+These messages should be displayed dynamically on the page rather than using browser alerts.

 4. **Real-Time Feedback:**
    - Provide real-time feedback to users as they fill out the form, such as displaying a message indicating whether the entered email address is available or already in use.